pandas-dev/pandas/doc/source/merging.rst

 - ``verify_integrity``: boolean, default False.
 Check whether the new concatenated axis contains duplicates.
 This can be very expensive relative to the actual data concatenation
+- ``ignore_index`` : boolean, default False.
+If True, do not use the index values on the concatenation axis.
+The resulting axis will be labeled 0, ..., n - 1.
+This is useful if you are concatenating objects where the concatenation axis does not have meaningful indexing information.

 Without a little bit of context and example many of these arguments don't make much sense.
 Let's take the above example.
 Suppose we wanted to associate